pawanmsr/husband-c-ry/README.md

 DAG Questionnaire with output leaves.
 Response vector instead of weights?

+## Pickup Lines

+Present different lines from database to the user depending upon the time of the day.
+Generate quirky lines?

 ### Question Node

 Most interactive nodes are question nodes.
 Question node contains a question and associated options for user to select from.
 Each option points to one or more other nodes which may also be an advice node.